scolsen/laws/README.md

 **Note: This is not an officially supported Google product.**

-Laws is a small library of macros for the Carp programming language that enable you to define algebraic laws for interfaces and check whether or not implementations satisfy those laws on demand.
+Laws is a small library of macros for the Carp programming language that enables you to define algebraic laws for interfaces and check whether or not implementations satisfy those laws on demand.
 To illustrate, let's take a look at an interface for the classic `fmap` function: